Gideon-Muriithi/One-Stop-Pizza-Place/README.md

 Ones Stop Pizza Place
-This is the landing page for Pizza Palace
+This is the landing page for One Stop Pizza Place
 By Gideon Muriithi
 link to live site [https://gideon-muriithi.github.io/One-Stop-Pizza-Place/] Description